Filament

 From the dryer panel you can:

 - Set target temperature — Use the slider or tap the value to type a temperature.
-The target is automatically clamped to the safe maximum for your unit (typically 65–90 °C depending on firmware).
+The target is automatically clamped to the safe maximum for your unit (typically 55–90 °C depending on your hardware and firmware).

 - Set duration — Choose how long to dry, in hours.
 Some systems accept a custom duration; others offer material-based presets.